 Key Risk Indicators

 Key risk indicators (KRIs) are the tactical application of a risk appetite statement.
 Unlike Key Performance Indicators (KPIs) which are a backward looking indicator, KRI is a forward looking indicator to predict where your organization is going.
-This includes all facets of an organization and allow for early warning of risks that can be expressed to the board and mitigated.
-For cyber risk managers, CISO’s among them, that manage cyber risks, cybersecurity key risk exposure indicators are the listing of the benefits and the risks associated with that strategy.
+This includes all facets of an organization and allow for early warning of significant potential risks that can be expressed to the board and mitigated.
+For cyber risk management teams, CISO’s among them, that manage risk control, cybersecurity key risk exposure indicators are the listing of the benefits and the risks associated with that strategy.

 These Key Risk Indicators (KRI) are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the security professionals that have been embedded in this practice for years and delivers value to both sides.